michaeljfriedman/economy-simulator/README.md

 - **Company non-payroll expenses**: the percentage of each company's monthly expenses contributed by non-payroll expenses.
 This allows you to specify how much additional expense companies have aside from paying their employees.
-- **Company network size**: the number of other companies each company pays expenses to.
-Everyone in a company's network gets paid an equal fraction of their nonpayroll expenses.
-This represents companies paying each other for goods/services.

 Then you specify a number of *periods* - a limited duration for which certain parameters apply.
 The periods run in the order listed, and each has the